odoe/odoenet/markdown-pages/blog/arcgis-jsapi-build-tips/index.md

 Up until this recent release, you would only want to use the [`@arcgis/webpack-plugin`](https://github.com/Esri/arcgis-webpack-plugin) if you want to copy the assets locally.
 This would add about 25mb to your deployed build size.
 This includes the workers, styles, images, and localization files.
 If you did not want to copy them locally and just let them load from the CDN, you didn't need this plugin with webpack at all.

 In the latest release, this has been updated to make it a little more useful for local builds.
-You can not specify that you do not want the plugin to copy assets, but maybe you are not using 3d capabilities.
+You can now specify that you do not want the plugin to copy assets, but maybe you are not using 3d capabilities.
 The plugin will use the [null-loader](https://webpack.js.org/loaders/null-loader/) on some 3d modules.
 Also, if you _know_ your application will not use certain layers, you can specify them via the `userDefinedExcludes` property.
 This will help minimize the deployed build size for you.

 ```js
 // webpack.config.js